Bankoga/golem/docs/catch_22/0_initial_post.md

 General Intelligence is all about architecture.
 The learning units themselves only matter syntactically.
 We could probably train a massive amount of the animal kingdom to be people, if we could spend 45,000 years worth of training time with a member...
 Not lifespan, training time.
 Holy shit people, talk about missing the forest because of all the trees.
 The whole world is sitting on a ticking bomb because it can't get over the modern day version of geocentrism.

+Though I have greatly resisted, my destiny lies somewhere alongside the process of solving for general intelligence.
+Preferably, someone else beats me to it, though at this point there is little hope for me in that regard.
+Hopefully that is simply a product of my meagre perspective as fame harms those with it, and those without it.
+Tis not a desireable thing regardless of how fun it can seem.
+We do not determine necessity.

 **OG POST**

 Welcome ephemeral arrangements of cosmic grain one and all!